' "Look, another man running alone," the king said, "He must be bringing good news." ' 2 Samuel 18:26

 The path to a new minister.

 The Church finally paid off the loan that was generously given to enable the renovation to take place in July of last year and the deacons' minds turned to the question that has been on many of the membership. ' Can we afford a Minister?'
 After much checking of figures and discussions with regional Ministers they decided that yes we could but only on a half time basis. we had discussions with one possible candidate but they were also talking to another church and they opened up earlier than us so that person went there.

 We had submitted our Church Profile which had been approved by a majority of members and then were offered the profile of another possible candidate and decided to meet that person.
 That went well and they have now preached twice in recent months at Mount Carmel.
 At a specially convened Church Meeting it was decided unanimously by the members present to invite the Rev Rhiannon Francis to come again and this time 'Preach with a view to the pastorate of Mount Carmel on a halftime basis'

-This will take place on Sunday July 18th with a Special Church Meeting on the following Thursday July 22nd to decide whether to go forward with this candidate.
+This took place on Sunday July 18th with a Special Church Meeting on the following Thursday July 22nd that decided to go forward with this candidate.

 The radio 4 services have continued at 8.10am.